AndyLau223/weekly-tech-report-generator/README.md

 ## Overview

-**Auto-Scan** is an automated pipeline for collecting, processing, and reporting trending technology topics from multiple sources.
+**Tech-Report-Generator** is an automated pipeline for collecting, processing, and reporting trending technology topics from multiple sources.
 It uses GitHub Actions to generate a weekly report, categorizing hot projects, questions, and papers in fields like AI, Web, Cloud, Quantum, and Rust.

 ## Features